 Dr. Eldon Reginald Tiffin was born on the 29th of November, 1903 in Tupperville.
 His parents, Sidney Tiffin and the former Laura Fritz were farmers.
 Dr. Tiffin had a younger sister named Lois and a younger brother named Alfred.
-Another sister Ruth died in 1911 at the age of 10 months.
-Dr. Tiffin attended the Tupperville Public School, Dresden High School and Chatham Collegiate Institute, before going to Queen’s University in Kingston, Ontario.
+Another sister Ruth died of blood poisoning on the 20th of July, 1911 at the age of 10 months.
+Dr. Tiffin attended the Tupperville Public School, Dresden High School and Chatham Collegiate Institute.

-After obtaining his B.A., he went on to achieve his M.D.,C.M. in 1928.
+Dr. Tiffin obtained his B.A., before attending medical school.
+He went on to achieve his M.D.,C.M. from Queen’s University in 1928.
 Dr. Tiffin interned at Kingston General Hospital and Flushing Children’s Hospital in New York.
 His sister Lois became a nurse, but she died at the age of 26 of tuberculosis.

 Dr. Tiffin started his medical career in Merlin.
 He moved to Wallaceburg in April of 1930.
 He purchased the practice of Dr. Richard Davidson Cowan which was located on Nelson Street.